kshedden/dstream/README.md

 }
 ```

-Note that the Next method of a dstream attempts to advance to the next
-chunk, returning true if successful and false if not.

 ### Transformations

 A Dstream is processed by applying _transformations_ to it.
 Each
 transformation yields a new Dstream, so the transformations can be
 chained.
 Much like Unix pipelines, each transformation performs a
 specific (usually simple) modification to the data.
-Combining several
+Chaining several
 such transformations in sequence allows complex manipulations to be
 performed.

-When possible, the output Dstream of a transformation shares memory
+Since the output Dstream of a transformation may share memory
-with its input, so references to the input Dstream should not be
+with its input, references to the input Dstream should not be
 retained.
 A typical example chaining two transformations would look
 like this:

 ```
 ds = DropNA(ds)          // drop all rows with any missing values ds = Mutate(ds, "x1", f) // apply the function f in-place to the variable named "x1"
 ```

-If references to the input and output of a transformation are both
-retained, e.g. `d2 = transform(d1)`, it is extremely important to
-never mix calls on d1 and d2.

 The most common transformations can be grouped as follows: